 Beware of email autoresponder solutions that run on your own website’s ISP or, even worse, on your desktop PC.

 (Yes, some people really do try to deliver bulk, commercial emails from their home PCs.
-Not recommended – unless you’re looking to be labelled as a spammer and get shutdown.)
+I really can’t stress enough how much of a ad idea that is.
+Only do it if you want to be labelled as a spammer and get in trouble with your Internet Service Provider! 😉

 3. Define Your Email Lists.